SHIVAMAMBAH/Regression/Model Building/README.md

 I have devided the dataset into two categories.
-And i will be using the following datasets.
+And I will be using the following datasets.

 ### 1. **LR Models Can Be Directly Applied Without Preprocessing**
 - **Boston Housing Dataset**